-Please submit digitally to submissions(at)crestonbooks(dot)co, or by using our contact form.
+Please submit digitally to marissamoss(at)crestonbooks(dot)co.

 Multiple submissions are fine, but no more than one project per month from the same author.